If there is one debate that never ends in the sailing world it’s one about sailboats and catamarans. And there are fans on both sides.

 Speed & handling

 When it comes to speed, catamarans are certainly faster than sailboats.
-It is because more surface of monohulls are below the sea level and therefore the resistance of the sea is much higher.
+It is because more surfaces of monohulls are below the sea level and therefore the resistance of the sea is much higher.

 A lot of people agree that riding with catamarans is more uncomfortable than with sailboats because of the hydrodynamic design of sailboats which fits with the sea.